 Qualified expenses include tuition, certain types of room and board costs, computers, related technology, books, fees, and equipment.

-- Michigan Education Savings Program: Also known as MESP, this is a direct-sold 529 savings plan (MESP) managed by TIAA-CREF Tuition Financing.
-The Plan offers a choice of nine investment options.
-These options vary in their investment strategy and degree of risk, allowing investors to select an option or combination of options that fit their individual needs.
+Michigan offers a few options for its residents.
+The Michigan Education Savings Program (MESP) is a direct-sold 529 savings plan managed by TIAA-CREF Tuition Financing.
+The plan offers a choice of four investment options.
+These options vary in their investment strategy and degree of risk, allowing investors to select an option or a combination of options that fit their individual needs.

-- MI 529 Advisor Plan: Together with the State of Michigan, Allianz Global Investors Distributors and TIAA-CREF Tuition Financing Inc. have created a flexible, advisor-sold 529 plan to assist in saving for college.
-Choose from six age-based investment portfolios, two static investment portfolios, and eleven individual investment portfolios.
+The State of Michigan, Allianz Global Investors Distributors, and TIAA-CREF Tuition Financing Inc. have created a flexible, advisor-sold 529 plan to assist residents wanting to save for college.
+You can choose from 10 enrollment year investment portfolios, two target-risk investment portfolios, one multi-fund investment portfolio, and 16 individual investment portfolios.
 These portfolios vary based on investment strategy and underlying risks.

 Michigan also offers a prepaid tuition program, the Michigan Education Trust (MET), which is open to Michigan beneficiaries.
-MET contracts offer three purchase options: lump sum, pay-as-you-go, and monthly.
-What makes this program different from most is that contributions are irrevocable.
+MET contracts offer three purchase options: a lump sum payment, pay as you go, and monthly payments.

 Tax Benefits of MI 529 College Savings Plans

 The maximum account balance for an MI 529 plan is $500,000.
 Contributors to MI 529 Plans can receive a state income tax deduction of up to $5,000 per year for each adult filer or $10,000 for joint filers.

 Even if a Michigan resident contributes large amounts on behalf of multiple beneficiaries, they can only deduct a maximum of $5,000 for a single return, or $10,000 for a joint return each year.
 Any amount contributed over the limit is not deductible and may not be carried forward.